Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

 \subsection{\Planck\ lensing convergence map}

 Another physical observable explored in the present analysis is the \Planck\ lensing convergence map.
 As explained in Section \ref{sec:data_lss}, the \kap\ map is proportional to the gravitational field and is therefore expected to be correlated with the distribution of the large-scale structures, as well as the individual objects that generate the ISW signal in the CMB.
-Although intricate projection (and possibly cancellation) effects are expected to be involved here, we can expect that the stacking of the lensing map at the locations of the GR08 structures will give a significant signal with respect to the null hypothesis.
-On the other hand, an absence of signal could indicate a problem with the structures: it could put into question the method and data used to identify them in the SDSS and therefore even question their existence, or at the very least their reported properties (size, redshift, etc).
-The legitimacy of such question is reinforced by recent works in the literature \citep[see][]{Kovacs2015} that failed to detect some of the GR08 structures in newer SDSS dataset that cover the same survey volume.
+Although complicate projection (and possibly cancellation) effects are expected to be involved here, we can expect that the stacking of the lensing map at the locations of the GR08 structures will give a significant signal with respect to the null hypothesis.
+On the other hand, an absence of signal could indicate a problem with the structures and it could put into question the method and data used to identify them in the SDSS and therefore even question their existence, or at the very least their reported properties (sizes, redshifts, etc).
+The legitimacy of such questions is reinforced by recent studies \citep[see][]{Kovacs2015} that failed to detect some of the GR08 structures in newer SDSS data that cover the same survey volume.

 The photometry profiles computed from the \kap\ map at the positions of the GR08 structures are shown in Fig. \ref{fig:stacking_kappa}.
 The error bars are estimated with simulations generated according to the lensing model.
-We should be cautious here when drawing any conclusions, as the lensing map is known to be very noisy.
-However, it should be noted that the photometry profiles for the clusters and voids present some relatively significant features, with opposite signs, as expected if these profiles resulted from the averaging of several gravitational wells and hills respectively.
-The significance of these features reaches as high as $3\,\sigma$ for the voids profiles, although it is hard to pinpoint any typical scale for any of the two cases.
-However, the fact that the profiles tend to be positive in the case of clusters and negative for voids could be pointing out in favour of the ISW interpretation of the temperature signal observed.
+We should be cautious here when drawing any conclusions, since the lensing map is known to be very noisy.
+However, it should be noted that the photometry profiles for the clusters and voids show some relatively significant features, with opposite signs, as expected if these profiles result from the averaging of several gravitational wells and hills, respectively.
+The significance of these features reaches as high as $3\,\sigma$ for the void profiles, although it is hard to pinpoint any typical scale for either of the two cases.
+However, the fact that the profiles tend to be positive in the case of clusters and negative for voids could be pointing in favour of the ISW interpretation of the temperature signal observed.